openharmony/docs/en/application-dev/reference/arkui-ts/ts-methods-custom-dialog-box.md

 close(): void

 Closes the custom dialog box.
-If the dialog box is closed, the setting does not take effect.
+If the dialog box is closed, this API does not take effect.

 ## Example